Lee Vandervis: 2022–2025 term

-2025-2028 term
+2025–2028 term

-During the 2025 Dunedin City Council election, Vandervis ran for both the City Council and mayoral races, campaigning on a platform of reducing rates and "freeing" Dunedin from the Otago Regional Council.
+During the 2025 Dunedin City Council election, Vandervis ran for both the City Council and mayoral races, campaigning on a platform of reducing rates and "freeing" Dunedin from the Otago Regional Council (ORC).
 Following the conclusion of voting on 11 October, Vandervis came third place in the mayoral race but was elected as a councillor.
 In late October 2025, Vandervis questioned the job credentials of newly-elected fellow councillor Benedict Ong.
 Vandervis later accepted that Ong had previously worked for Rabobank but sought verification that Ong had served as vice-president for several international banks including the Royal Bank of Canada, Rabobank, United Overseas Bank and J. Safra Sarasin.
 Vandervis also called for changes to campaign spending rules in local body elections, arguing that contemporary legislation allowed tickets to find loopholes around cost caps by spreading expenses among candidates.

 On 8 November 2025, Mayor Sophie Barker appointed Vandervis as deputy chairman of the infrastructure portfolio as part of a transition from a committee to portfolio-based governance model.
 Vandervis objected to Barker appointing him and fellow Cr Andrew Simms to deputy portfolios, accusing the Mayor of being insecure and seeking to suppress her former mayoral contenders.
 On 11 November, Vandervis declined to accept two deputy finance and infrastructure roles, which he described as a "non-functioning slop."
 Vandervis also opposed the new portfolio structure and pay rates but was outnumbered by the other councillors.
 On 14 November, Vandervis accused Barker of misleading him about being appointed chairman of the finance portfolio.
 In response, Baker said there was a misunderstanding.